Overprotective dads, Prius car chases, and a Mustang driver left out in the cold.

 General Motors asked filmmakers to submit their own ads for the company’s Super Bowl XLVI spots, and this one, by then-26-year-old Zach Borst, got big laughs.
 It’s a classic case of dramatic irony, with a recent grad excited to see the gift his parents got him: A brand-new yellow Chevy Camaro convertible.
 Except, uh, that’s not the gift his folks actually got him for college.
 Watch the video to see how disappointed he’ll be when he figures it out.

 Who wouldn’t want to live in a town called Ryanville?
 Populated exclusively by men that look like movie star Ryan Reynolds, this 2016 Super Bowl spot touted the new Hyundai Elantra’s automated stopping power when the two drivers become distracted by the, uh, scenery.
-So far, more than 11 million people have tuned in on YouTube to check out Ryan's beautiful mug.

 This 2004 commercial shows unhappy children with bars of soap in their mouths.
 The reason?
 Wait until the end, when a child sees the new Chevy SSR – that weird power-hardtop truck-slash-convertible – and starts a sentence with, “Holy” before the SSR’s exhaust note covers up his next word.
 At the time, Ad Age called the spot, “a perfectly constructed, perfectly casted and even perfectly photo-composed setup.”

 Ford: "Green Light"